ChantelleAA/ChantelleAA.github.io/_posts/2025-04-08-why-i-started-this-blog.md

 excerpt: "Machine learning engineer and educator sharing insights from the journey—from math to code, from classrooms to models."
 ---

-A few months later, I started tutoring students in math and writing Python and R scripts that broke more often than they worked.
+A few months ago, I started tutoring students in math and writing Python and R scripts that broke more often than they worked.
 Now, I’m a machine learning engineer helping others break through the fog of code and concepts.

 This blog is a new kind of classroom for me—a space where I reflect, explain, and grow through practice and writing.